Costa Rica Volcanoes & Rainforests Trip Costa Rica

 • Hold luggage for all passengers

-• Students in multi-bedded rooms with bed linen and possible shared facilities
+• 9 nights accommodation with bed linen and possible shared facilities

-• Staff rooming based on same sex teachers sharing multi-bedded rooms
+• Staff rooming based on the same sex teachers sharing multi-bedded rooms

-• All excursions, activities and entrance fees as specified in the itinerary
+• All excursions, activities and entrance fees in the itinerary

 • Loyalty Scheme with a range of benefits and discounts